-Businesses around the globe have embraced PowerPoint for more than 25 years.
-There are numerous reasons for this, including the program’s time-saving templates, eye-catching visual format and enhanced ability to quickly and easily get a point across.
-Whether you personally love it or hate it, PowerPoint is likely to retain a position of popularity and power for the foreseeable future.
+Businesses around the globe have embraced ASX PowerPoint for more than 25 years.
+PowerPoint’s popularity is due to the program’s time-saving templates, eye-catching visual format and ability to simply get a point across.
+PowerPoint is likely to retain a position of popularity and power for the foreseeable future.
 Therefore, I’m here to help you learn how to take your ASX presentations to the next level.

 Size truly does matter when it comes to creating a better PowerPoint experience.
 This doesn’t mean that you should make everything ostentatiously large, but it is critical to pay close attention to the visual elements that you want people to focus on.
 For example, you can capture your audience by using boldly large titles and images that speak directly to their interests.

 Ultimately, your size choices are one of the biggest things that you need to consider whenever you’re creating PowerPoint presentations.
 You need to determine which elements are the most vital for getting your point across.
-At the same time, it’s necessary to carefully distribute everything on each slide so that the other information isn’t overwhelmed by primary imagery or text that is too large.
+It is also necessary to carefully distribute everything on each slide so that the other information isn’t overwhelmed by primary imagery or text that is too large.

 Some people believe that everything needs to be the same colour, font and size.
 Not only is this an erroneous belief but it will actually make it much more difficult to get your point across.
 That’s why I advocate for using a PowerPoint design process that includes colour and contrast.